udaysrinu/DHealth-Block/README.md

 ##### Machine Learning Features

 1. It can be used by the doctors to better understand their patients and prescribe them well suited medicines.
+2. Based on patient disease history -> The upcoming medical risk.

 ## Demo Video Link:
   <a href="https://youtu.be/dQw4w9WgXcQ">https://youtu.be/dQw4w9WgXcQ</a>

 ## Presentation Link:
-  <a href="https://docs.google.com/presentation/d/1NEbqpM6J6UkmHN_J6NsgOhKvDU6fkfnli4OIg1lh-pk/edit?usp=sharing"> ppt link here </a>
+  <a href="https://docs.google.com/presentation/d/1hDrJ4dDie20ds_RUNivez1sBMxraHswHCpkc3Ex4CMg/edit?usp=sharing"> ppt link here </a>

 ## Table of Contents: